ubitech/entropy-docs/docs/e_newb.rst

 .. image:: assets/ENTROPY_delera.png

-- Upon succesful delete of the selected area,the area list will be modified.
+- Upon successful delete of the selected area,the area list will be modified.